apache/cordova-plugin-test-framework/README.md

 # Cordova Plugin Test Framework

-The `org.apache.cordova.test-framework` plugin does two things:
+The `cordova-plugin-test-framework` plugin does two things:

 1. [Defines the interface for cordova plugins to write tests](#interface)
 2. [Provides a test harness for actually running those tests](#harness)